cmu-lib/CCDL_pgh_202008/virtual-setup/rstudio-login.md

 <img src = "screenshots/rstudio-signout.png" width = "300">

-If you forget your password at any time, Slack one of the CCDL team members to assist you.
+If you forget your password at any time, Slack one of the instructors to assist you.

 ### RStudio Server workspaces page